 I am currently a Ph.D. candidate at the University of Notre Dame.
 My job market paper studies the responses in labor force participation and output to a tax reform allowing for imperfect substitutability of male and female labor inputs.

 I will be available for interviews during the EJME 2022 and the ASSA 2023 virtual meetings.

 Download my CV.

 University of Notre Dame

 Goethe University, Frankfurt

-We study the response of monthly U.S. dollar real exchange rates to global and country-specific temperature shocks and find large cross-sectional differences across country pairs.
-The real exchange rate is more likely to depreciate if the country is warmer, wealthier, more dependent on agriculture, less open and more dependent on tourism.
+We study the response of monthly U.S. dollar real exchange rates to global and country-specific temperature shocks and find substantial cross-sectional differences across country pairs.
+The real exchange rate is more likely to depreciate if the country is warmer, wealthier, more dependent on agriculture, less open, and more dependent on tourism.

 Using a life-cycle model of heterogeneous households, family labor supply, and intra-household bargaining, I study the effects of increasing U.S. public spending on childcare to Scandinavian levels on women’s labor supply and find that the policy increases long-run labor force participation among married women.